-In partnership with University of Melbourne, researchers from Queen's are combining advanced AI and computer modelling to come up with ways future cities can be designed to prevent non-communicable diseases (NCDs).
+In partnership with the University of Melbourne, researchers from Queen's combined advanced AI and computer modelling to find ways that future cities can be designed to prevent non-communicable diseases (NCDs).

 Research Challenge

-The goal is to generate evidence and tools to support the urban planning and health sectors to better understand how to design our cities to prevent non-communicable diseases (NCDs), such as such as cancer, heart disease, type II diabetes mellitus, chronic respiratory conditions, and poor mental health.
+The goal was to generate evidence and tools to support the urban planning and health sectors to better understand how to design cities to prevent non-communicable diseases (NCDs), such as cancer, heart disease, type II diabetes mellitus, chronic respiratory conditions, and poor mental health.

-It investigates the mechanisms by which the design of our cities may cause NCD and uses new methods in computer vision and AI to explore the relationship between urban design and NCD in cities across the UK and Australia.
+The research investigated the mechanisms by which the design of our cities may cause NCDs.
+It used new methods in computer vision and AI to explore the relationship between urban design and NCDs in cities across the UK and Australia.

 Our Approach

-In partnership with University of Melbourne and funded by UKRI and NHMRC, this three-year project (2020 to 2023) aims to use new methods in computer vision and artificial intelligence, to explore the relationship between urban design and NCDs in cities across the UK and Australia and investigate how different urban design elements impact on health inequalities within cities.
-Combined data from different sources shows the mechanisms by which the design of our cities may cause NCDs.
+In partnership with the University of Melbourne and funded by UKRI and NHMRC, this three-year project (2020 to 2023) aimed to use new methods in computer vision and artificial intelligence, to explore the relationship between urban design and NCDs in cities across the UK and Australia.
+It also investigated how different urban design elements impact on health inequalities within cities.
+By combining data from different sources, the research identified mechanisms through which the design of our cities may cause NCDs.

-The project combines epidemiological, computer vision, artificial intelligence, and comparative risk assessment methods.
+The project combined epidemiological, computer vision, artificial intelligence, and comparative risk assessment methods.

 - Dr Leandro Garcia